Let Them Talk (talk show): Notable episodes

 Actress Lindsay Lohan appeared on the show in 2016.
 A leak contract showed that she had originally demanded a fee of $860,000 and an audience with Vladimir Putin if she were to appear on the show.

 On Tuesday, February 1, 2017, rape victim Diana was a guest on the show.
 She talked about her rape at the hands of a 21-year-old man Semyonov.
 Semyonov was sentenced to eight years in a prison colony for “rape” and “violent acts of a sexual nature.”
 An appellate court later reduced his sentence to three years and three months.
 Commentators blamed Diana for provoking sexual assault.
 Almost all the panelists and most of the audience were clearly on the side of Semyonov.
 The show spawned many online debates and memes.

 In early 2017, Nadezhda Semenyuk, former wife of triathlete Roman Paramonov, went on the show with her ex-husband, who had severely beat her.

+In September 2024, it became known about the final return of "Let Them Talk" in an updated version.
+Filming began on October 29, 2024.
+The program will resume airing on November 11, 2024 at 19:50.